 How does ONDC aim to boost competition?

-Their aim is to boost competition by allowing businesses to directly compete with each other without the need for intermediaries.
+Their aim is to boost competition by allowing companies to directly compete with each other without the need for intermediaries.

-This will allow businesses of all sizes to bypass the traditional e-commerce platforms that often favor larger businesses.
+This will allow companies of all sizes to bypass the traditional e-commerce platforms that often favor larger businesses.

-Existing platforms, according to the government, work in silos and are tightly managed, excluding many small businesses.
+Existing platforms, according to the government, work in silos and are tightly managed, excluding many small companies.

 Open Network for Digital industry is expected to increase competitiveness and encourage start-up innovation.